-Electronic documents must be submitted through the R2CTPO FTP site: https://www3.mydocsonline.com/cuploadcustom.aspx?id=R2CTPO&f=2021+Priority+Project+Applications
+Electronic documents must be submitted through the R2CTPO FTP site: https://www3.mydocsonline.com/customerupload/b6d7ca4227566f71b2c340d6e005

 - 2. The application and all supporting documentation shall be included in one electronic PDF file. - 3.
-All document pages shall be oriented so that the top of the page is always at the top of the computer monitor. - 4.
-Page size shall be either 8-1/2" by 11" (letter) or 11" by 17" (tabloid). - 5.
+All document pages shall be oriented so that the top of the page is always at the top of the computer monitor.

+- 4. Page size shall be either 8-1/2" by 11" (letter) or 11" by 17" (tabloid). - 5.
 PDF documents produced by scanning paper documents are inherently inferior to those produced directly from an electronic source.
 Documents which are only available in paper format should be scanned at a resolution which ensures the pages are legible on both a computer screen and a printed page.
 We recommend scanning at 300 dpi to balance legibility and file size.
-If you are unable to produce an electronic document as prescribed here, please call us to discuss other options. - 6.
-In addition to the digital submittal, we require one (1) complete paper copy of the application and all supporting documents.
-This must be identical to the digital submittal.

-- 7. Submit any available right-of-way information. - 8.
+If you are unable to produce an electronic document as prescribed here, please contact R2CTPO staff to discuss other options.
+If you are unable to upload to the R2CTPO FTP site, please contact R2CTPO staff to discuss other options. - 6.
+Submit any available right-of-way information. - 7.
 Each application MUST include a Project Map that clearly identifies the termini of the project, Proximity to Community Assets and Network Connectivity through the use of a one (1) mile radius buffer for Shared Use Path projects and Transportation Alternatives Activities and a one-half (1⁄2) mile radius buffer for Sidewalk projects.
-Maximum map size is 11" x 17". - 9.
+Maximum map size is 11" x 17". - 8.
 In addition, all maps MUST include a Scale (in subdivisions of a mile), North Arrow, Title and Legend.
-Photographs are optional.
+Photographs are encouraged and must be captioned.